-Ben Strickland is a recognized leader of personnel and project manager for high tempo and risk operations facilitating national security and commerce.
+Ben Strickland is a recognized leader of personnel and project manager for high tempo operations facilitating national security and commerce.

 Ben Strickland's Bio:

 Ben Strickland's Experience:

 Senior Business Development Analyst at Lockheed MartinFebruary 2016 - Present | Middle River, MD

 Responsible for the identification, qualification, pursuit and capture of new business opportunities and customer domains; perform portfolio analysis and develop business cases that identify and qualify markets and opportunities which aid in the development of long- range business strategies for the small surface combatant and Vertically Launch System (VLS) lines of business.
 Develop and nurture customer relationships with naval warfare capabilities requirements generators and related operational commanders at U.S. Navy fleet concentration areas and FMS countries.
 Monitor industry activities and analysis of likely strategies.
 Oversee development and execution of customer contact plans.
 Identify business opportunities to collaborate with small businesses consistent with company goals.